Lionsberg/lionsberg-wiki/Lionsberg Manifesto.md

 The [[Meta Crisis]] and the Crisis of Faith in our leaders and institutions underscore the urgent necessity for a united, [[Citizen Led]] response to this pivotal moment in history.

 The Lionsberg Manifesto is a rallying cry, an impassioned call to action for each of us to join forces and work together to forge a brighter, more prosperous future for ourselves and generations to come.
-This requires healing and strengthening the regenerative capacity of our selves, our society and our planet, while forging a future that serves not not just one tribe or nation today, but all tribes and all peoples throughout the ages.
+This requires healing and strengthening the regenerative capacity of our selves, our society and our planet, while forging a future that serves not just one tribe or nation today, but all tribes and all peoples throughout the ages.

 We acknowledge the gravity of these circumstances and we recognize the enormity of our task.
 We call upon every Citizen to arise, unite, and take action.
 The time has come to awaken, arise, assume responsibility, to take control of the helm of our collective destiny as we navigate towards the Future We Seek.
 It is time to forge a New Path that resurrects our shared Vision and Values, upholds our common humanity, and regenerates our society and our planet for all current and future generations.